Kalwing/job-ready-project/README.md

 * **[Open Notify](http://open-notify.org/Open-Notify-API/)**
 * **[MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page)**

 The usage of the Open Notify one was very straightforward, as they gave everything with great example.
 The wikimedia one was harder, in the end I couldn't not get more than 3 pictures..
-I'll dig a bit later.
-I would also like to add an emoji with the nationality of the person pictured.
+I also wanted to add an emoji with the nationality of the person pictured, but couldn't find the property.

 ## Contact :